Some Simple Rules

 Programming or Experiences

 We are not currently accepting reservation requests for private, in-person experiences for groups visiting the museum — this includes guided tours and the Butterfly Pavilion.

-For student groups, in fall 2022 we are offering both in-person and online programs led by museum educators that are aligned with standards for Grades K-12.
+For student groups, during the school year we are offering both in-person and online programs led by museum educators that are aligned with standards for Grades K-12.
 To view these options and sign up, browse our School Programs page.

 Plan Your Route